 How do you know if you are required to file an FBAR?
-First, start keeping track of all your bank accounts balances periodically.
-If you notice that at any one time in the year the combined max of one or all of your foreign accounts exceed $10,000, you’ll need to file an FBAR.
+First, start keeping track of all your bank account balances periodically.
+If you notice that at any one time in the year the combined max of one or all of your foreign accounts exceeds $10,000, you’ll need to file an FBAR.

 Since Americans abroad are no longer living in the US and are instead using different currencies, you’ll need to convert your foreign bank money into US dollars when checking if you exceeded the $10,000 threshold.

 We at MyExpatTaxes know it can be a hassle to convert currency and check your bank accounts, but it is necessary.
 As an American expat, you are bound by US law to report worldwide income to the IRS.
 Just look in your US passport to see this law.

-Keep in mind that there are some foreign accounts that don’t need to file the FBAR, even if they exceed $10,000, such as an account owned by the government or an account maintained by the US military.
+Keep in mind that some foreign accounts don’t need to file the FBAR, even if they exceed $10,000, such as an account owned by the government or an account maintained by the US military.

 2023 FBAR Deadline for US Citizens

-The Foreign Bank Account Report (FBAR) form falls in line with the typical US tax deadline: April 15.
-However, Americans abroad have an automatic extension to file the FBAR (see below).
+The Foreign Bank Account Report (FBAR) form falls in line with the typical US tax deadline: In 2023, it’s April 18th.
+However, Americans abroad have an automatic extension to file the FBAR.